lee2sman/everyday/README.md

 Printster7200, a generative poster-maker! it's modified from 86's code (ZineMaker2054) but now it's a single page poster-maker. should be built into a more robust tool!
 89
 started building out a mini 3d game engine thing instead of using unity. exercise in futility. has a soundtrack, you can eat things. move with arrow keys. grab and rotate world. move mouse to rotate 'body'.
+90
+different version of 89. playable. not a game but a good roamer.
+91
+poster grid. posters generated with printwobbler, new version of 84. saved, presented on screen with version of 83's starter code.